-Student's full legal name Where the student resides in campus housing The student's cell phone # (or best contact phone #) The name and relationship of the person(s) who the student desires to be contacted A home and cell phone # for that person(s) 109 An e-mail address for that person(s) (Optional) A home address for that person(s)
+- Student's full legal name - Where the student resides in campus housing - The student's cell phone # (or best contact phone #) - The name and relationship of the person(s) who the student desires to be contacted - A home and cell phone # for that person(s) - An e-mail address for that person(s) (Optional) - A home address for that person(s)

 Each student who voluntarily chooses to file a separate missing person contact is solely responsible for the continued accuracy of the information.
 A student is determined to be missing when the Department of Public Safety has verified that reported information is credible and circumstances warrant declaring the person missing.
 Should the Department of Public Safety determine that a residential student is missing, the Director of Residential Life or designee will be notified to verify the appropriate missing person contact information.
-The Department of Public Safety will notify the Jackson Police Department, and will provide the police with information about the student, including where available a recent photo and vehicle information.
-If the student is younger than 18, the student's parent or legal guardian will also be notified within 24 hours of the determination that the student is missing.
-If the student is 18 or older, and has designated a missing person confidential contact, the Department of Public Safety or the Division of Enrollment Management and Student Services will notify the confidential contact within 24 hours of the determination that the student is missing.
-The Department of Public Safety will provide the Division of Enrollment Management and Student Services will notify the confidential contact within 24 hours of the determination that the student is missing.
-The Department of Public Safety will provide the Division of Enrollment Management and Student Services timely and continuous notification of the status of the investigation until the case is closed.
+The Department of Public Safety will notify the Jackson Police Department and will provide the police with information about the student, including where available a recent photo and vehicle information.
+If the student is younger than

+18, the student's parent or legal guardian will also be notified within 24 hours of the determination that the student is missing.
+If the student is 18 or older, and has designated a missing person confidential contract, the Department of Public Safety or the Dean of Student Services will notify the confidential contact within 24 hours of the determination that the student is missing.
+The Department of Public Safety will provide the Dean of Student Services timely and continuous notification of the status of the investigation until the case is closed.